Gladys Bentley: Early life

-Clothing choices
+Sexuality

-In her Ebony article, Bentley stated that "It seems I was born different.
+In her Ebony article "I Am a Woman Again", Bentley stated that "It seems I was born different.
 At least, I always thought so."
 From an early age, Bentley defied gender normative behaviors and femininity.
-She did not match the early-twentieth century beauty ideal of being slender and boyish, and she preferred to wear her brother's suits instead of dresses or blouses.
-As a result of her lack of gender conformity, she was teased by her classmates and often ostracized by her family and peers.
+Preferring to wear her brothers' suits instead of dresses or blouses, she did not match the early-twentieth century's beauty ideals of traditional femininity.
 Bentley recalled dreaming and being infatuated with her primary school female teachers but did not understand those feelings until later on in her life.
-Bentley's behavior was seen as abnormal and "unladylike" which led to her family sending her to doctors to fix Bentley's desires.
-Later psychiatrists would coin Bentley's non-heteronormative behavior as "extreme social maladjustment."
-Due to her inability to feel conformable and her family's inability to accept her as she was, Bentley ran away from home at the age of 16 to begin her life in New York City.
+Bentley's behavior was seen as abnormal and "unladylike" which led to her family sending her to doctors to "fix" her desires.
+Later, psychiatrists would coin Bentley's non-heteronormative behavior as "extreme social maladjustment."